usds/website-redesign/_people/0150_anissa-perez.md

 **What will you miss most about USDS when you leave?**

 This is a no brainer — I will miss my colleagues most of all when I leave USDS — both USDSers and government partners alike.
 I have been blessed to have made lifelong friendships and meaningful relationships with colleagues.
-I mean when else in my lifetime will I have such beautifully unique colleagues like the ones I currently have?
+I mean, when else in my lifetime will I have such beautifully unique colleagues like the ones I currently have?
 If I want to make sourdough bread and get stuck, I can call people who have mastered the art of bread making.
 If I want to learn how to draw microbiomes, I can call someone who has perfected their craft.
 If I need tips on climbing the Himalayas, I know exactly who to reach out to.
 If I want to train guide dogs, we got that too.
 Herbs for my dinner, style advice, joining the Peace Corps, our network is vast and spans all facets of life.
 I will never forget my USDS family when I move on.